Valley Lutheran High School (Phoenix, Arizona)

 Valley Lutheran High School is a private Lutheran high school (grades 9–12) in Phoenix, Arizona, United States.
 It opened in 1981.
-It is associated with the Lutheran Church–Missouri Synod.
+It is associated with the Lutheran Church – Missouri Synod.

 A new gym was built and opened around May 2007.
+A new academic building was built in 2017.

 Sports

 The school offers several men's and women's sports teams, including: